 The End of a GRC Era

-Integrated risk management (IRM) builds on the ideals of GRC software while exponentially improving on the methodologies that exist today.
+Integrated risk management (IRM) builds on the ideals of GRC programs while exponentially improving your experience and the methodologies that exist today.
 IRM goes beyond GRC management solutions by centralizing, automating, scaling, communicating, and visualizing an organization’s cybersecurity posture across all business processes.
-In addition, organizations have the ability to managing operational risk, monitor threats, and act on real-time gap analyses which results in a unified language for information security that can be communicated across multiple teams and across departments.
+In addition, organizations have the ability to manage operational risk, monitor threats, and act on real-time gap analyses which result in a unified language for information security that can be communicated across multiple teams and across departments.
 This functionality allows for transparency and control for the Chief Information Security Officer and their teams and allows security leaders to direct resources in the most impactful means possible, communicated to business side stakeholders in a way they can understand.

 Why IRM Succeeds

-Based on the research from Gartner research leaders and many others, it’s apparent that IRM solutions will succeed over modular GRC in the areas of scalability, real-time data aggregation and insights, the ability to address demands across risk, compliance, legal, audit, and cybersecurity governance, and in IRM solutions’ relevance in the Boardroom.
+Based on the research from Gartner research leaders and many others, it’s apparent that IRM solutions will succeed over the modular GRC set of processes in the areas of scalability, real-time data aggregation and insights, the ability to address demands across risk, compliance, legal, audit, and cybersecurity governance, and in IRM solutions’ relevance in the Boardroom.

-With the ever-increasing compliance requirements organizations need to maintain and track to prove compliance against industry standards and frameworks, governance, risk, and compliance software fails to do so effectively for multiple reasons.
-As requirements change and new risks emerge within organizations, GRC technology ultimately becomes overly customized and results in the convolution of risk relationships, inconsistent scoring models, and dashboards that only operate statically, failing to support the agility modern businesses need to keep up with regulatory change.
+With the ever-increasing regulatory compliance requirements organizations need to maintain and track to prove compliance against industry standards and frameworks, governance, risk, and compliance GRC software fails to do so effectively for multiple reasons.
+As requirements change and new risks emerge within organizations, GRC technology ultimately becomes overly customized and results in the convolution of risk relationships, inconsistent scoring models, and dashboards that only operate statically, failing to support the agility modern compliance managers and businesses need to keep up with regulatory change.

-IRM, on the other hand, operates continuously and scales over long periods of time and adapts regulatory change.
+IRM, on the other hand, operates continuously and scales over long periods of time, and adapts to regulatory change.
 This functionality enables an organization to scale cybersecurity initiatives with upcoming regulations and save time as new changes roll out in the industry.
-Additionally, organizations can centralize important information teams need to prove compliance in a timely manner.
+Additionally, organizations can centralize important information teams need to prove in a timely manner with compliance reports.